ScopeDock

 Compatibility and current limits

-This section should answer the most common evaluation questions before the user leaves the product page.
+This section answers the most common evaluation questions before you leave the product page.

 Current platform focus

-macOS is the current first-release focus, with future platform expansion handled when it is real rather than implied.
+macOS is the current released platform, with future platform expansion handled when it is real rather than implied.

 Protocol coverage